 Call or spend time with the person that makes you laugh harder than anyone else.
 Then laugh until you cry.

 Emotions can run high during the holidays, but much of what goes through our heads never needs to be said out-loud.
 Instead, write it down.
 Write down how you are feeling, and what makes you happy, sad, angry, or frustrated.
 Putting it on paper gives you a chance to clear your mind and move through your day with less bottled up stress.

 Finding the perfect gift is often stressful and expensive.
 Instead, find a meaningful gift.
 Give a friend your favorite book and write something to them on the inside cover.
 Give someone a beautiful vase you never use full of flowers, or look for other things you can pass on with love.

 17. go internet-lite

-There are so many opportunities to give, so many people and organizations in need.
-Pick something close to heart and give the way you want to give instead of how you think you are supposed to give.
+There are so many opportunities to give and so many people and organizations in need.
+Pick something close to your heart and give the way you want to give instead of how you think you are supposed to give.

 Be creative.
 Write a poem, start a book, get out the finger paints and a big piece of paper, and express yourself.
 Make.
 Create.
 Enjoy the process with no expectations.